DeustoDatacom/BDAP/datavis.md

 <br />

->Meaning-making may sound too soft to the kind of technical professionals that make and read data visualization but communication without meaning is just noise.
+>Meaning-making may sound too soft to the kind of technical professionals that make and read data visualization but <span class="highlighted">communication without meaning is just noise</span>.

 <span class="source">(Meeks 2018)</span>